 Goals move us to achieve more and more, especially if we talk about fitness.
-People start doing sport because they have some goals like losing weight or shaping up.
+People start doing sports because they have some goals like losing weight or shaping up.
 In fitness applications, users set maybe a bit less radical goals but easier to achieve on a regular basis.
-They often include walking a certain number of steps per day or week along with burning the fixed amount of calories.
+They often include walking a certain number of steps per day or week along with burning a fixed amount of calories.

 The screen of goals can be presented as a sheet divided into categories: to do, doing, done.
-This way users will see how much they have managed to achieve and what they need to strive for.
+This way, users will see how much they have managed to achieve and what they need to strive for.
 In addition, designers can settle the system of awards which will help users be even more motivated.
-We’ve already described awards as effective gamification tools which contribute increasing user engagement.
+We’ve already described awards as effective gamification tools which contribute to increasing user engagement.
 You can find detailed info in our previous articles.

-The sport requires persistence and fortitude and so does the creation of sufficient UI design.
-Learn the basics, add some inspiration and you can surprise yourself.
+The sport requires persistence and fortitude, and so does the creation of sufficient UI design.
+Learn the basics, add some inspiration, and you can surprise yourself.
 Stay tuned!

 If you want to learn more about common screens for various mobile apps, here is a list of helpful articles revealing tips on mobile UI design and its components.

 Mobile UI Design: 15 Basic Types of Screens